-National Parks and Wild Life Sanctuaries in India
+National Parks and Wildlife Sanctuaries in India

 India is unique in the richness and diversity of its vegetation and wildlife.
-Almost 350 mammal species, over a thousand and two hundred species of birds in nearly 2100 forms and more than 30,000 species of insects – provide evidence to the wealthiness of wildlife in India Besides, there are a number of species of fish, amphibians, and reptiles.
+Almost 350 mammal species, over a thousand and two hundred species of birds in nearly 2100 forms, and more than 30,000 species of insects – provide evidence to the wealthiness of wildlife in India Besides, there are a number of species of fish, amphibians, and reptiles.
 With over 4.5% of its geographical area covered by more than 75 national parks and 425 sanctuaries, the range and diversity of India’s wildlife heritage match the grandeur and magnificence of her civilization.

 India’s national parks and wildlife sanctuaries (including bird sanctuaries) from Ladakh in the Himalayas to the Southern tip of Tamil Nadu.
-These parks, reserves, sanctuaries, and forests are vital to the conservation of endangered species, such as Bengal tiger, the Asiatic Elephant, Lion, the Snow Leopard, and Siberian Crane.
-India’s first national park, the Corbett was established in the foothills of Himalayas.
+These parks, reserves, sanctuaries, and forests are vital to the conservation of endangered species, such as the Bengal tiger, the Asiatic Elephant, the Lion, the Snow Leopard, and the Siberian Crane.
+India’s first national park, the Corbett was established in the foothills of the Himalayas.
 It supports a great variety of mammals and over 585 species of birds.
 The Wild Elephant population is on the increase and both tiger and leopard are regularly seen.

 Kanha National Park is the largest of the original tiger reserves.
 The park is noted for its local herd of swamp deer.
-Also in Kaziranga is found a species of the swamp deer found in Kanha A third subspecies (and the largest population) of swamp deer is at the Dudhwa National Park in the northeastern UP.
+Also in Kaziranga is found a species of the swamp deer found Kanha A third subspecies (and the largest population) of swamp deer is at the Dudhwa National Park in the northeastern UP.

 The magnificent bird sanctuary at Bharatpur Provides a vast breeding area for the native water birds.
 During the winters (November-March) migratory birds arrive in large numbers, including the Siberian Crane.
 In the Indian deserts, the most discussed bird is the Great Indian Bustard.
 In the western Himalayas, one can see birds like Himalayan monal pheasant, western tragopan, koklass, white-crested khalij cheer pheasant, griffon vultures, lammergeiers, choughs, ravens.
-In the Andaman and Nicobar region, about 250 species and subspecies of birds are found, such as rare Narcondum hornbill, Nicobar pigeon, and megapode.
+In the Andaman and Nicobar region, about 250 species and subspecies of birds are found, such as the rare Narcondum hornbill, Nicobar pigeon, and megapode.
 Here are also other birds like white-bellied sea eagle, white-breasted swiftlet, and several fruit pigeons.
 All these could be observed in Andaman’s 6 national parks and over ninety wildlife sanctuaries.

 The Himalayas (foothills) is known for big mammals like elephant, sambar, swamp, deer, cheetah, wild boar tiger, panther, hyena, black bear, and sloth bear, porcupine, Great Indian one-horned rhinoceros, wild buffalo, Gangetic gharial, golden langur.
 The wild ass, sheep, deer, smaller mammals, snow leopards, wolf, cats, and brown beers are in plenty in the western Himalayas.
 While the national park and sanctuaries of northern and central India are better known, there are quite a few parks and sanctuaries in South India, too, e.g., Mudumalai in Tamil Nadu and Bandipur Tiger Reserve and Nagarhole National Park in Karnataka.